francotel/k8s-tls-with-cert-manager/README.md

 4. **Certificate Issuance**:
    - Upon successful validation, Let's Encrypt issues a certificate, which Cert-Manager stores in a Kubernetes `Secret`.

-### Analogy 🍎🍏:

-1. **You**: You have an apple store (your website).
-First, you buy apples and put them in your store (set up your website so people can see it).

-2. **Cert-manager (Your helper)**: "Hello, Let’s Encrypt, I want a special gift (certificate) for my apple store, please."

-3. **Let’s Encrypt (The certificate owner)**: "Sure!
-But first, I need to check that you really own the store.
-Put a secret label on one of the apples and make sure people can see it at this address: `http://yourstore.com/.well-known/acme-challenge/<CODE>`."

-4. **Cert-manager**: "Done!
-Now the label is on the apple.
-Can you see it?"

-5. **Let’s Encrypt**: "Yes, I see it!
-Now, here’s your gift (certificate) so your store is safe."

-Now, your store is protected, and people can buy apples with confidence. 🍏🔐🎉

 ## Solvers: Types and Their Roles

 - **HTTP01 Solver**: